ANYbotics/grid_map/README.md

 * **Efficient map re-positioning:** Data storage is implemented as two-dimensional circular buffer.
 This allows for non-destructive shifting of the map's position (e.g. to follow the robot) without copying data in memory.
 * **Based on Eigen:** Grid map data is stored as [Eigen] data types.
 Users can apply available Eigen algorithms directly to the map data for versatile and efficient data manipulation.
 * **Convenience functions:** Several helper methods allow for convenient and memory safe cell data access.
 For example, iterator functions for rectangular, circular, polygonal regions and lines are implemented.
-* **ROS interface:** Grid maps can be directly converted to ROS message types such as PointCloud2, OccupancyGrid, GridCells, and our custom GridMap message.
+* **ROS interface:** Grid maps can be directly converted to and from ROS message types such as PointCloud2, OccupancyGrid, GridCells, and our custom GridMap message.
 * **OpenCV interface:** Grid maps can be seamlessly converted from and to [OpenCV] image types to make use of the tools provided by [OpenCV].
-* **Visualizations:** The *grid_map_visualization* package helps to visualize grid maps in various form in [RViz].
+* **Visualizations:** The *grid_map_rviz_plugin* renders grid maps as 3d surface plots (height maps) in [RViz].
+Additionally, the *grid_map_visualization* package helps to visualize grid maps as point clouds, occupancy grids, grid cells etc.

 The grid map package has been tested with [ROS] Indigo, Jade (under Ubuntu 14.04) and Kinetic (under Ubuntu 16.04).
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.